We provide online therapy to high achievers in New York.

 The Growing Impact of Global Challenges

-• Frequent feelings of helplessness or fear
+• frequent feelings of helplessness or fear, like it never really ends

 The Hidden Toll of Sleep Deprivation